-(b) This work aims to give the pupil practical application of the principles gained in the study of drawing and modeling.
-The year's work includes preliminary horizontal and vertical decoration, plane and curved surface carving, incising and stamping, low relief in historic styles.
+(b) This work aims to give the pupil practical application to the principles gained in the study of drawing and modeling.
+The year's work includes preliminary exercises for the care and use of tools, horizontal and vertical decoration, plane and curved surface carving, incising and stamping, low relief in historic styles.